Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 If you want to go north from Manhattan, or you want to go back to Manhattan from Queens, then the orange route from Astoria is the place to go.
 Here, the ferry commutes between Wall Street / Pier 11, East 34th Street, Long Island City at Gantry Plaza State Park, Roosevelt Island and Astoria.

-For the summer of 2018, two more routes are being planned.
 The purple-colored Soundview line leads from Lower Manhattan to the Bronx.
 The Lower East Side route will be yellow and connect Lower Manhattan with Long Island City (in addition to the Astoria route, it will have two more stops in Manhattan).

 You can download the NYC Ferry map with all the stops as a PDF.